Alexays/Waybar/README.md

 ## License

-Waybar is licensed under the MIT license.
-[See LICENSE for more information](https://github.com/Alexays/Waybar/blob/master/LICENSE).
+Wabar is licensed under the MIT license.
+[See LICENSE for more information](https://github.com/Alexays/Wabar/blob/master/LICENSE).